tuftsdatalab/tuftsWorkshops/docs/2023_workshops/cas12aAlphaFold2/03_Cas12a_Variant_Vizualization.md

 fetch 5xus
 ```

-- We will now align this structure with the wild type of Cas12a(PDB: 5XUS).
+- We will now align this structure with the Cas12a-CWF mutant.
 So in the PyMOL command prompt enter:

 ```bash
 align mut2cwf, 5xus